Quick Answer

 Once you set jurisdiction scope, show how AML and KYC issues roll into the wider compliance program rather than reporting case volume alone.
 Under FINTRAC guidance, all reporting entities must establish and implement a compliance program, and that program is the basis for reporting, record keeping, client identification, and related know-your-client requirements.
 Use a consistent cadence that fits your governance calendar.

-Two governance checks should be visible in the pack.
+Two governance checks should be visible in this report.
 First, whether challenge is functioning.
 The role needs enough authority and seniority to challenge frontline and senior-management decisions, and overruling can still happen in practice.
 If management changes risk assessment, risk appetite, or controls to support a different view, record the rationale and those control changes.

 Second, the pack should support periodic program testing, not just routine reporting.
 FINTRAC guidance includes a two-year effectiveness review and plan requirement.
 Your reporting should make recurring exceptions, evidence-quality gaps, and overdue remediation easy to lift into that review.
 For UK-specific obligations, read HMRC Reporting Rules for Platforms for UK Marketplace Operators.